Theme

 What appears notable

-Based on the model card, readers may notice not scale but the way Liquid AI presents the model for smaller-footprint use, broad format compatibility, and efficient long-context handling.
+The model card is useful for checking how Liquid AI presents the model for smaller-footprint use, broad format compatibility, and efficient long-context handling.

 Before using